Separating responsibility for maintenance and acquisition

 Contract negotiations can be complex

-Negotiating contracts with significant technological content relating to acquiring assets can require special expertise.
-In the asset acquisition process, assessing the technical debt status of the assets is often necessary.
-Such contracts include contracts with vendors that provide outsourcing services or subcontracting work, or contracts with organizations to be acquired.
-Moreover, the technical debt in question includes more than just the debt the asset carries as it stands in its pre-acquisition context.
-It also includes the debt that the asset will carry after insertion into the asset portfolio of the acquiring enterprise.
+Negotiating contracts with vendors that provide outsourcing services or subcontracting work, or with organizations to be acquired, requires a sophisticated appreciation of the technical debt status of the assets acquired or to be acquired.
+The technical debt in question includes more than just the debt borne by the asset as it stands in its pre-acquisition context.
+It also includes the debt that the asset will carry after it’s inserted into the asset portfolio of the acquiring enterprise.

-These two debts—pre-acquisition and post-acquisition—can differ.
-The main source of difference is that the interfaces, standards, and approaches of the acquiring organization likely differ from those prevailing within the vendor organization or the acquired organization.
-Making a valid assessment of the post-acquisition levels of technical debt requires knowledge of the interfaces, standards, and approaches of both organizations.
+These two debts — pre-acquisition and post-acquisition — can differ, because the interfaces, standards, and approaches of the acquiring organization likely differ from those prevailing within the vendor organization or the acquired organization.
+Knowledge of the interfaces, standards, and approaches of both parties to the transaction is therefore required to make a valid assessment of the total post-acquisition levels of technical debt.

-The enterprise negotiation team therefore requires the services of technologists.
-These technologists must be familiar with the modifications the acquired assets will need after the acquisition.
-But problems can arise.
-Specifically, resource contention occurs when technical debt levels in the enterprise reach a level so serious that debt service requires the full attention of all available technologists.
-If that happens negotiating contracts usually gets less attention.
-Contract negotiation teams then experience a deficit of knowledge concerning the consequences of acquiring assets laden with technical debt.
-That leads to increasing levels of nonstrategic technical debt.
-And that condition has the potential to exacerbate the technical knowledge deficit for the negotiating teams.
+The enterprise negotiation team therefore requires the services of technologists who are familiar with the maintenance, extension, and cybersecurity work that will be performed on the acquired assets post-acquisition.
+When the technical debt situation in the enterprise reaches a level so serious that it requires the full attention of all available technologists, they cannot be spared for negotiating contracts.
+If this happens, then contract negotiation teams could experience a deficit of knowledge concerning the consequences of acquiring assets laden with technical debt.
+That leads to increasing levels of non-strategic technical debt, which then has the potential to exacerbate the technical knowledge deficit for the negotiating teams.

-This situation is an example of a dynamic widely known as a vicious cycle.
-After technical debt has reached a critical level, there are really only two tactics that can break the cycle—get more engineers, or suspend some work.
+This situation is an example of what’s commonly called a vicious cycle.
+After technical debt has reached a critical level, there are really only two tactics that can break the cycle — get more engineers, or suspend some work.

 References